 Resistance exercise is the most potent non-medical treatment for combatting skeletal muscle deterioration and improving health-related quality of life.[10]
 It’s traditionally recommended that people perform 2–3 resistance training sessions per week using relatively heavy loads (i.e., 80% of 1-repetition maximum), but more recent evidence suggests that low-load resistance training (i.e., 35–50% of 1-repetition maximum) is similarly effective for increasing muscle mass and strength when performed to volitional fatigue.[6]
 A combined resistance training and high-protein diet intervention seems to be more effective than either intervention alone.[11]

-Resistance training can increase muscle mass, protect bone mineral density, and reduce the risk of diabetes.
+Resistance training offers several benefits, including increased muscle mass, protection of bone mineral density, and a reduced risk of diabetes.

 Lifting weights, or resistance training, has numerous benefits to the muscles and skeleton that are uniquely attributed to this form of training.